Staticpast/TimeVoting/README.md

 ## Installation

-1. Download the latest release from [GitHub Releases](https://github.com/McKenzieJDan/TimeVoting/releases)
+1. Download the latest release from [Spigot](https://www.spigotmc.org/resources/timevoting.122960/) or [GitHub Releases](https://github.com/McKenzieJDan/TimeVoting/releases)
 2. Place the JAR file in your server's `plugins` folder
 3. Restart your server
 4. Configure the plugin in the `config.yml` file